Top 10 Cultural Differences that Surprise Americans when they Move to Portugal

 Join us as we navigate through these fascinating cultural differences, offering insights and tips to help smooth your transition and minimize culture shock.
 Whether you're considering a move to Portugal or have already made the leap, this guide aims to help you understand and appreciate the unique charms and quirks of Portuguese culture.

-1. Kindness of the Portuguese people
+2. Kindness of the Portuguese people

-One of the first things many Americans notice after moving to Portugal is the overwhelming kindness of the Portuguese people.
-Back in the US, people are generally friendly in a customer-service-kind-of-way, but the genuine, honest, warmth and hospitality you’ll get from the Portuguese is on a different level.
+ce after moving and living in Portugal is the overwhelming kindness of the Portuguese people.
+Back in the US, people are generally friendly in a customer-service-kind-of-way, but the genuine, honest, attentive to all the details, warmth and hospitality you’ll get from the Portuguese is on a different level.

 We hear regular stories about lost wallets getting returned with all the money still inside, for instance, and whether it’s a shopkeeper going out of their way to help you find a product or a neighbor leaving you a bag of oranges or lemons on your doorstep for no reason other than thoughtfulness, the kindness here is genuine and heartfelt.

-2. Safety and lack of crime
+3. Safety and lack of crime despite the population

 Any of our clients coming from big cities in the US are used to always being on their guard, especially at night - and that’s if they venture out into downtown at all.
 However, in Portugal, the sense of safety is palpable.
 The crime rate is significantly lower, and gun crime is almost zero, and it’s common to see people, including women, walking around alone late at night without any fear.
 I, for one, could not name a single street in Lisbon or any other city in Portugal that I would avoid walking down alone late at night, and having lived here now for over 10 years, it’s just become normal.